redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/BootstrapBundle/README.md

         }
     }

-This autoloads the BusinessDropCapBundle for all the environments.
+This autoloads the BusinessDropCapBundle for the whole application's environments.

 ### Environments
-Sometimes it could be useful to autoload a bundle for certains environments, so a simple configuration could be added for the bundle as follows:
+When you need to autoload a bundle only for certains environments, just add the **environments** option to the bundle:

     {
         "bundles" : {